Have you ever been sitting on the pot and thought why does my poop burn like acid?

 However, should burning diarrhea persists after 2-3 days, don’t hesitate to see your doctor who will examine you and give appropriate prescriptions or carry out tests on you.

 Burning diarrhea can be worrying and painful.
 The good news is that it’s a temporary condition and should go on its own after 2-3 days.
-If you’re experiencing one, you now know the possible causes and ways to treat it, otherwise, contact your doctor.
+If you’re wondering the reason why does poop burn like acid?
+You now know the possible causes and ways to treat it, otherwise, contact your doctor.